Background

 Badger Sett Closure with One Way Badger Gates – Nottingham

 EMEC Ecology undertook the permanent closure of an outlier badger sett in a residential area of Nottingham (following a badger survey of the site).
 This project was given a licence under Natural England, not for development but due to damage to property.
-In this particular case badgers were excavating a large sett within the rear garden of a residential property.
+In this particular case, badgers were excavating a large sett within the rear garden of a residential property.
 Although used by only a few badgers on an occasional basis, the sett extended across approximately half the garden and resulted in entrance holes and collapsing tunnels occurring throughout the lawn.
 EMEC Ecology staff were able to close the sett using one-way badger gates and exclude badgers from the sett.
 The sett was then excavated and all tunnels back filled.
 The badgers were found to be residents from a nearby main sett and therefore the conservation of the local population was not affected.
 Furthermore, the badgers did not attempt to re-enter the sett during the monitoring period before excavation; indicating the sett was not of high importance to the local group.

 Request a quote